All Resources

 - Growth rate and management quality are the largest value drivers after EBITDA size

-- Strategic buyers often pay more than financial buyers due to synergy assumptions
+- Strategic buyers often pay more than financial buyers due to combined-entity premium assumptions